 When a fully completed subsequent asylum application form has been submitted, an asylum seeker will not automatically be interviewed.
-An interview only takes place when it is relevant for a diligent assessment of the application.
-In the Aliens Circular seven categories are mentioned in which no interview will take place anyway.
+According to Article 3.118b (3) Aliens Decree an interview only takes place when it is relevant for a diligent assessment of the application.
+This presented in more detail in Paragraph C1/2.9 of the Aliens Circular.
+In this Paragraph 10, categories are mentioned in which no interview will take place anyway.
 A lawyer will not automatically be appointed, but an asylum seeker can look for a lawyer himself (also free legal assistance).
 A “one day review” (Dutch: ‘de eendagstoets’, EDT) will take place.

 On 31 August 2020, the Regional Court of Utrecht ruled that the Secretary of State (IND) had not given sufficient reasons why no interview had been conducted about the asylum seeker’s subsequent application.
 Similarly, the Regional Court of Rotterdam held that the asylum seeker should have been interviewed on his subsequent application in a judgement dating 13 February 2019.